18kimn/revisiting-dubois/content/raw-texts/paper.md

 graphically what language had to stretch to express.
-The earliest known use of these graphics to convey statistical information appeared in 1644, when a Flemish astronomer named Michael Florent was tasked with representing many different distances.
-A table might have sufficed to convey the raw denotation of these ^[As an example, see the discussion fo Michael Florent's 1644 graphic in @friendly2005a].
+The earliest known use of these graphics to convey statistical information appeared in 1644, when a Flemish astronomer named Michael Florent was tasked with representing several measurements of the distance between Florence and Rome.
+A table might have sufficed to convey these distances, but the graphic can also represent the variation and the relationship of these distances to each other and easily show any outliers.^[@friendly2005a]

 The next three hundred years brought much change to what is known as data visualization, but the idea of translating statistical concepts in